Theory for superconductivity in alkali chromium arsenides A2Cr3As3 (A=K,Rb,Cs)

-Note that the divation of our tight-binding model from DFT results in some details would not change the above statements qualitatively.
+Note that the divation of our tight-binding model from DFT results in some details should not change the above statements qualitatively.
 Because it is the Fermi surface shape and DOS near the Fermi level that determine $\Lambda _{\mu }$ and pairing symmetry in weak coupling.

 \emph{Discussions and Summary} We would like to mention some issues which have not been addressed in this paper but may be interesting for future work. (i) We neglect spin-orbit coupling in the theory for simplicity.
-Actually the $D_{3h}$ lattice breaks inversion symmetry, and the spin-orbit coupling may mix spin singlet and triplet states within the same $D_{3h}$ irreducible representation in Table \ref{gap}. (ii) We have only considered intra-unit-cell interaction in the Hubbard model.
-Since the Wannier functions are extended in a Cr$_{6}$As$_{6}$ cluster, the inter-unit-cell interaction along the c-axis could be sizable. (iii) Since molecular orbitals are more extended than atomic orbitals, $U$ and $J$ are estimated to be smaller than or comparable to the bandwidth.
+Actually the $D_{3h}$ lattice breaks inversion symmetry, and the spin-orbit coupling may mix spin singlet and triplet states within the same $D_{3h}$ irreducible representation in Table \ref{gap}. (ii) Since molecular orbitals are more extended than atomic orbitals, $U$ and $J$ are estimated to be smaller than or comparable to the bandwidth.
 In this paper we start with weak coupling to study SC instability.
-However, A$_{2}$Cr$_{3}$As$_{3}$ lattice is quasi-1D, an alternative approach would be to model the system as a coupled Tomonaga-Luttinger liquid.
+However, A$_{2}$Cr$_{3}$As$_{3}$ lattice is quasi-1D, an alternative approach would be to model the system as a coupled Tomonaga-Luttinger liquid. (iii) Although we only consider the intra-band pairing states in this paper, the inter-band pair scatterings of Cooper pairs are included in the RPA calculation, since the multi-orbital susceptibility tensor is used and both particle-hole channels (bubble diagrams) and particle-particle channels (ladder diagrams) are included in the RPA.

+We would like to make comments on the on-site approximation in the Hubbard model too.
+Although the three molecular orbitals are more extended in comparison with the atomic orbitals, these molecular orbitals are quite localized.
+The inter-unit-cell electron interaction is a small fraction of the intra-unit-cell (see Appendix \ref{app:WF}).
+Therefore the inter-cell interaction should play a less important role in our analysis.

+The spin-triplet pairing states in our study originates from the Hund's coupling.
+The Hund's coupling favors spin-triplet states of two different molecular orbitals on the same molecule, and Cooper pairs can be formed in the spin-triplet channel.
+That's the reason why the triplet pairing channels get instability when the Hund's coupling $J$ is larger than the inter-orbital repulsion $U_2$ in the weak coupling scenario\cite{LeeWen08}.
+Moreover, the DOS at Fermi level at the 3D $\gamma$-band is much larger than those at two quasi-1D bands (3 to 5 times), it is expected that the superconducting instability will dominate at the 3D $\gamma$-band at small $U$.

 In summary, we have proposed a minimal model to study superconductivity in A$ _{2}$Cr$_{3}$As$_{3}$ (A=K,Rb,Cs), which involves three molecular orbital states in each unit cell.
 With the help of symmetry, we have deduced a tight-binding model with 3 molecular orbitals for the system, which compares well with the results of the density functional theory.
 We have derived effective pairing interactions within the RPA, and found that the dominant pairing channel is always spin-triplet.
 For small $U$, a spin-triplet state with line nodal gap, $f_{y(3x^{2}-y^{2})}$, at the 3D $\gamma $-band will dominate at moderate Hund's coupling.
 While for large $U$, a spin-triplet fully gapped state, $p_{z}\hat{z}$, will dominate at the quasi-1D $\alpha $ -band.
 The state we find at small $U$ appears to be most relevant to the compound.
 The pairing state of $f_{y(3x^{2}-y^{2})}$ has nodal lines on planes $k_{a}=k_{b}$, $k_{a}=-2k_{b}$ and $k_{b}=-2k_{a}$, say, $\Gamma $-$K$ -$L$-$A$ planes on hexagonal lattices.
 The $\Gamma $-$K$-$L$-$A$ planes cross small sections at $\gamma $-Fermi surface.
 Our theory at small $U$ predicts line zeroes in gap function and appears to be consistent with existing experiments showing non-BCS gap function and particularly the low temperature London penetration depth measurement.
 Our prediction can be tested in further experiments including angle resolved photoemission spectroscopy.